Lucheee/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly; Display current directory contents.
 6-firstdirectory ;  creates a directory
 7-movethatfile : move files
-8-firstdelete; Delete the file betty
+8-firstdelete; Delete the file betty 9-firstdirdeletion; Delete the directory my_first_directory that is in the /tmp directory.